 The crown prince also needs to be careful that he does not threaten the ‘stable’ system in which support for the House of Saud was underpinned by the clerics, for the past eight decades.
 But recent changes, even if they are not directly targeting Wahabi clergy, may lead to their insecurity – and panic reactions.
 Internal stability is especially risky at a time when subsidies are being cut, and benefits reduced for the public.

-In 2011, when Arab spring revolutions rocked the region, King Abdullah gave out $39 billion to the public.
-World has yet to see the effects of the sudden anti-corruption drive launched by Prince MBS, in November- literally a couple of hours after the anti-corruption committee was set up by the King.
+In 2011, when the Arab spring revolutions rocked the region, King Abdullah gave out $39 billion to the public.
+The world has yet to see the effects of the sudden anti-corruption drive launched by Prince MBS, in November- literally a couple of hours after the anti-corruption committee was set up by the King.